Skip to content

 • Invocation count and last activity

-• Quick actions (pause, resume, kill, revoke)
+• Quick actions (pause, resume, kill, rotate key, revoke, restore)

 Live activity